-What deductions are typically safe under the AMT?
+What physician tax deductions are typically safe under the AMT?

 - Charitable contributions

 - Mortgage interest for your personal residence (note the home equity loan exception below)